 Basic Facts About Gopher Tortoises

 Gopher tortoises are one of the few species of tortoise that dig burrows.
 These burrows can be up to ten feet deep and 40 feet long, and are as wide as the length of the tortoise that made it.
-In addition to providing the tortoise a home, the burrows are also used by a range of other species including the indigo snake, Florida mouse, gopher frog and burrowing owl.
+The burrow is integral to the tortoise’s survival.
+It provides shelter from the sun, stable temperature and relative humidity, protection from predators, a site for laying eggs under the sandy soil at the burrow mouth, and it is a crucial refuge for the tortoise and other species that are adapted to the fires that naturally occur in the tortoise’s native ecosystem.
+Other species that use the gopher tortoise burrows are called commensals, and they include nearly 400 mammals, birds, reptiles, amphibians and insects, such as the eastern indigo snake, Florida mouse, gopher frog, burrowing owl and gopher cricket.

 Another aspect of gopher tortoise behavior that benefits the native community is how it feeds.
 The tortoise “prunes” the plants it eats, usually leaving a healthy plant ready to send out new nutritious growth, while the seeds are fertilized and distributed in the scat throughout its home range.